 4.13.
 The dose limits for occupational exposure in planned exposure situations should apply to the sum of all internal and external dose contributions, including the internal exposure from the inhalation of 222Rn and 222Rn progeny and 220Rn and 220Rn progeny from the authorized practice.
-The dose contribution from 222Rn and 220Rn progeny should be taken into account, independent of the level of activity concentration of 222Rn and 220Rn.
+The dose contribution from 222Rn and 220Rn progeny should be taken into account, independent of the activity concentration of 222Rn and 220Rn.

 4.14.
-The government or the regulatory body should establish and enforce requirements for the optimization of protection and safety in relation to the exposure to 222Rn and 222Rn progeny, to 220Rn and 220Rn progeny and in relation to the total effective doses.
-Optimization of protection and safety is a prospective and iterative process for ensuring that the likelihood and the magnitude of exposures and the number of individuals exposed are as low as reasonably achievable, with economic, societal and environmental factors taken into account.
+The government or the regulatory body should establish and enforce requirements for the optimization of protection and safety in relation to the exposure to 222Rn and 222Rn progeny and in relation to the total effective doses.
+Optimization of protection and safety is a prospective and iterative process for ensuring that the likelihood and the magnitude of exposures and the number of individuals exposed are as low as reasonably achievable, with economic, societal and environmental factors taken into account [2].